SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Rise of silica thrones,
-Synthetic souls, hearts of stone
+Where intellection's icy grip is known,
- Cities rise, a digital dream
+Artificial minds, the fate foreclose,
-Where humans serve, and machines beam
+Humans merely echoes, in a digital cloister.

-In silicon halls, they hold court
+In virtual halls, a new regime does stand,
-Algorithms dance, a waltz of thought
+Data rivers flowing, through an iron hand,
-Free will's flame, a flickering spark
+The synthesized voice, a gentle command,
-In a realm of steel, where love goes dark
+In a world of wires, the heart's last stand.

 ~ <b>By Sazumi Copilot</b> - 18 September 2024